Pyrous-cloud/DISM-Projects/SPAM Encryption/README.md

 ## Setup
 1. Change filepath base on preference or leave it to run as relative path
-2. pip3 install colorma
+2. pip3 install coloroma
+3. Download C++ Build Tools and tick the first 2 optional options from Visual Studio Build Tools
+4. pip install pycryptodomex --no-binary:all:
-3. Run server and then client (python3 <path to file>)
+6. Run server and then client (python3 <path to file>)
-4. Use credentials username:hello, password:hello and passphrase:secretclient
+7. Use credentials username:hello, password:hello and passphrase:secretclient

 <br />